ezeguins/chatbot/README.md

 ### OpenAI
 OpenAI offers a suite of powerful APIs and models for natural language processing and generation.
 With an OpenAI account, you gain access to state-of-the-art language models, including GPT (Generative Pre-trained Transformer) models, which can be used to power your chatbot's conversational capabilities.

 To know how to get your OpenAI API key: https://www.youtube.com/watch?v=6LAl5IJM080

 ### Pinecone
 Pinecone provides a scalable vector database solution, allowing you to store and query high-dimensional vector data efficiently.
 By creating a Pinecone account, you can set up your vector database, configure indexing parameters, and integrate it seamlessly into your project workflow.

 To get started with Pinecone follow this video: https://www.youtube.com/watch?v=AGKY_Q3GjRc

 ### Langchain
 LangChain provides a comprehensive library of tools and resources for implementing advanced language processing techniques.
 By creating a LangChain account, you can access pre-trained models, libraries, and utilities that will streamline the development process and enhance the performance of your chatbot.

 It is recommended to register and implement LangSmith.

 ## Vector database population

 To populate the Pinecone DB you have to execute this notebook: [inicial.ipynb](inicial.ipynb)

+## Retrieval-Augmented Generation (RAG)

+The code in [application.py](application.py) file implements RAG in latest version of LangChain.

+Here's a breakdown of what each part of the code is doing:

+Setting API Keys: The variables OPENAI_API_KEY, LANGCHAIN_API_KEY, and PINECONE_API_KEY store the API keys needed to authenticate with the respective services.

+Initializing ChatOpenAI: This creates an instance of the ChatOpenAI class, which likely interacts with OpenAI's GPT-3.5 model to generate responses to user input.

+Embedding Technique with OpenAI: An instance of the OpenAIEmbeddings class is created to handle text embeddings using OpenAI's model.
+The embed_query method is then called to embed the text "hola" and print its length.

+Connecting to Pinecone Database: This part connects to the Pinecone vector database using the PineconeVectorStore class.
+It sets up an index with a given name and namespace and creates a retriever for querying the database based on embeddings.

+Creating Chat Prompt Template: A chat prompt template is created using the ChatPromptTemplate class.
+It defines the prompt structure for the chatbot, including placeholders for system prompts, chat history, and user input.

+Creating Conversation Chains: Two conversation chains are created using the create_stuff_documents_chain and create_retrieval_chain functions.
+These chains likely define the conversation flow and how the chatbot interacts with the Pinecone database to retrieve relevant information.

+Defining Session History Storage: A dictionary named store is defined to store session history for the chatbot.
+The get_session_history function retrieves the session history for a given session ID.

+Invoking Conversation Chain: The conversational_rag_chain is invoked with user input and session configuration.
+It generates a response from the chatbot based on the conversation chain's logic and stores the session history in the store dictionary.

+Defining Completion Function: The get_completion function is defined to handle user input and retrieve the chatbot's response.
+It invokes the conversation chain and returns the last message from the session history.

+## Web application

+The Flask app is instatiated in the mentioned [application.py](application.py)  file